 In addition to retaking his own city (and escaping captivity with only his face) Bumi used this to his advantage when he first met Aang after the 100 year time skip.
 Knowing Aang would try to outsmart him, Bumi put himself in a position where Aang can try to Loop Hole Abuse his way into fighting a frail old man instead of his two large and muscular guards.
 Aang learned the hard way why Bumi was king.

 Aang's mentor, Gyatso, counts as this.
 When his corpse is discovered by Aang, it is found in a tent that is completely littered with Fire Nation armor and skeletons.
-Despite the Air Nomads "All Life is Sacred" vow, it's clear that Gyatso was extremely powerful and took down dozens of Fire Nation benders and soldiers, and the only way they managed to kill him was by sending wave upon wave against him until sheer number finally broke him down.
+Despite the Air Nomads "All Life is Sacred" vow, it's clear that Gyatso was extremely powerful and took down dozens of Fire Nation benders and soldiers who's firebending was amplified from the effects of Sozin's Comet, and the only way they managed to kill him was by sending wave upon wave against him until sheer number finally broke him down.
 Badass indeed.

 Badass Minds Think Alike: Aang and the Blue Spirit worked extremely well, considering it was the first time they fought together, they had done no planning, and that the Blue Spirit doesn't talk.